wehmoen/crit-testnet/README.md

 ### Description

-_Crit Bot_ is an automatic buying application for axies on the marketplace that lets you add sniper listing and also add multiple ronin accounts for your every transaction.
+*Crit* is an automated marketplace bot for purchasing axies.
+Crit allows you to snipe specific axies as soon as they are listed, as well as sweeping the floor for future events.
+All with a 5 minute setup.

 ### Installation

-- Download the application using this [link](https://github.com/QU3STio/crit/releases).
+- Download Crit.rar using this [link](https://github.com/QU3STio/crit/releases).
-- Once downloaded extract all the files.
+- Extract the files to a folder of your choice.
-- Once extracted you will get the folder `crit` folder.
-On the `data\kek.txt` enter your desired salt for encrypting your private keys.(Note:You can move this file anywhere you want if you are not using the bot for security purposes).
+- On the data\kek.txt file in the data folder, enter your desired salt for encrypting your private keys.(Note:You can move this file anywhere you want if you are not using the bot for security purposes).
 - Run the bot by double clicking the crit.exe file.

 ---